nicolaspearson/grpc.boom/README.md

 # gRPC Boom

 An implementation of the awesome [Boom](https://github.com/hapijs/boom) library to help create gRPC-friendly error objects.
+It also supports gRPC `Metadata`, see examples below for more details.

 ### Installation